 I can’t bake cakes.
 I’ve always been very clear about this.
 That is until I made the lemon drizzle cake.
 The lemon drizzle cake is so amazingly good, I’ve eaten about a million of them since baking that first one and they always, always work!
 This Chocolate Fudge Loaf Cake has always been the most popular recipe on my blog.
 So, it seemed like a good idea to add some new photos and tips.

-- 170g Butter
+- 170 g Butter

-- 170g Caster sugar
+- 170 g Caster sugar

-- 40g Cocoa powder
+- 40 g Cocoa powder

 - 3 eggs